Quantum state transfer between twins in weighted graphs: Transition Matrices

 With respect to $M$, we say that $u$ and $v$ are \begin{enumerate} \item \textit{cospectral} if $(E_j)_{u,u}=(E_j)_{v,v}$ for each $j$, \item \textit{parallel} if $E_j\textbf{e}_u$ and $E_j\textbf{e}_v$ are parallel vectors for each $j$, i.e., for each $j$, there exists $c\in\mathbb{R}$ such that $E_j\textbf{e}_u=cE_j\textbf{e}_v$, and \item \textit{strongly cospectral} if $E_j\textbf{e}_u=\pm E_j\textbf{e}_v$ for each $j$, in which case we define the sets

-\end{enumerate} If $u$ and $v$ are cospectral with respect to $M$, then $\sigma_u(M)=\sigma_v(M)$ and (\ref{specdecM}) yields $(U(t))_{u,u}=(U(t))_{v,v}$, while if $u$ and $v$ are strongly cospectral with respect to $M$, then we get $\sigma_u(M)=\sigma_u^+(M)\cup \sigma_u^-(H)$ and $\sigma_u^{\pm}(M)=\sigma_v^{\pm}(M)$.
-The concepts of cospectrality, parallelism and strong cospectrality between two vertices in a graph with respect to its adjacency matrix were first introduced by Godsil and Smith \cite{Godsil2017}, and have been recently generalized to Hermitian matrices by Monterde \cite{Monterde2021}.
+\end{enumerate} If $u$ and $v$ are cospectral with respect to $M$, then $\sigma_u(M)=\sigma_v(M)$ and (\ref{specdecM}) yields $U(t)_{u,u}=U(t)_{v,v}$, while if $u$ and $v$ are strongly cospectral with respect to $M$, then we get $\sigma_u(M)=\sigma_{uv}^+(M)\cup \sigma_{uv}^-(M)$.
+It is also known that if an automorphism maps $u$ to $v$, then they are cospectral with respect to $M$.
+The concepts of cospectrality, parallelism and strong cospectrality between two vertices in a graph with respect to its adjacency matrix were first studied in depth by Godsil and Smith \cite{Godsil2017}, and recently generalized to Hermitian matrices by Monterde \cite{Monterde2021}.

-Now, we state a spectral characterization of twin vertices with respect to $M(X)$ \cite[Lemma 1]{Monterde2021}.
+Next, we restate a spectral characterization of twin vertices with respect to $M(X)$ due to Monterde \cite[Lemma 2.9]{Monterde2021}.